apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 And, most promising of them all, [RADLADS](https://arxiv.org/abs/2505.03005).
 They even released [training code](https://github.com/SmerkyG/GoldFinch-paper/tree/radlads), which is very awesome.

-Optimizing ZO so your runs go fast means optimizing inference.
-And optimizing transformer inference tends to be really hard, ultimately because of kvcache management.
+Optimizing ZO so your runs means optimizing inference.
+And optimizing transformer inference tends to be really hard, because of kvcache management.
 For the sake of rapid experimentation it makes sense to train a model to act as a good base for experiments.

 I don't think such a model exists yet.
 The closest is [RWKV](https://www.rwkv.com/).
 It would be cool to convert an existing large model, one stronger than RWKV, to something like an RNN.

 It is my dream to make Deepseek V4 an RNN and finetune it with Evolution Strategies.
 The sooner that day can come the better, because it's almost a prerequisite for everything else I want to do.
 Obtaining a strong base to do further experimentation on is probably the highest priority.

 This is a pretty hard problem though.
-I will have to stare at it for a long time.
-My preliminary idea is to try to do something like what I'm about to describe for removing skip connections, but I'm not quite sure on the details yet.
+Getting ZO to work for pretraining may actually be easier than this.
+I will have to stare at the model conversion problem for a long time.
+My preliminary idea is to try to do something like what I'm about to describe for removing skip connections, treating kvcache as RNN state and gradually training it into a different shape, but I'm not quite sure on the details yet.

 ### Removing Skip Connections